 Gourmet Raw Food

-Most raw fooders start out on this lifestyle since “mainstream raw food media”, if you can call it that, focusses on this type of raw food diet.
+Most raw fooders start out on this lifestyle since “mainstream raw food media”, if you can call it that, focuses on this type of raw food diet.

 The gourmet raw food cuisine includes a lot of dishes that are styled after cooked dishes, like lasagna, pizza, cakes, and so on.
 Unfortunately, these are often laden with fat.